 Christ uses two different Greek terms to describe the place where humanity lives.
 On describes human society, the other describes the planet.
 Both of these words only occur in the singular.
 Sometimes these words appear with an article "the", but sometimes they don't.
 Unfortunately, Biblical translation adds articles or subtracts them regardless of the Greek.
 Those distinctions are not currently covered here, though they are being explored for a future addition to this article.

-Christ uses the word in the Greek sense, the world of people.
-More to the point, the kosmos is the man-made world.
+Jesus uses the word in the Greek sense, the world of people.
+More to the point, the kosmos is the man-made world, the artificial world.
 It includes not only the physical products, our cities, and our tools, but also our man-made culture: our ideas, our sciences, and so on.
 Jesus uses this word to describe the archetype of the male aspect of civilization, the one that becomes corrupt and oppressive.
 He tells those who challenge him, "You are of the world; I am not of the world (Jhn 8:23)."
 He says this challenging the way they think and see the world, that is, their cultural and intellectual viewpoint.

 Christ also uses another word to describe our planet.
 That word ge.
 In archetypical terms, this is the positive feminine force of nature that is used by mankind.
 The Greek word is feminine.
 This word is usually translated as "the earth" in the KJV Bible but occasionally as "the land" and "the ground."
 It also refers to the "dirt".
 In Greek, it refers to the earth as mother, the world of nature.
 Ge is the God-made world, the planet.
 Jesus describes this as the potentially productive aspect of nature.
 Many of his parables refer to using it productively.

 The two terms, the world and the earth, are often interchangeable in English.
 They are not interchangeable in the Greek of Christ's words.
 Most translation respect this fact.
 When you see the word "world" in any mainstream translation, the Greek source is kosmos .
 When you see "earth" or "Earth," the source is ge.